bstollnitz/aml-batch-endpoint-mlflow/README.md

 ```

-# Deploy in the cloud
+# Deploying in the cloud using Azure ML

 Create the compute cluster.